 On May 9, 2008, the FASB issued FASB Staff Position No. ("FSP") APB 14-1 "Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement)" ("FSP No. APB 14-1") that requires the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) to be separately accounted for in a manner that reflects the issuer's nonconvertible debt borrowing rate.
 FSP No. APB 14-1 requires that the initial proceeds from the sale of Boston Properties Limited Partnership's \$862.5 million of 2.875% exchangeable senior notes due 2037, \$450.0 million of 3.75% exchangeable senior notes due 2036 and \$747.5 million of 3.625% exchangeable senior notes due 2014 be allocated between a liability component and an equity component in a manner that reflects interest expense at the interest rate of similar nonconvertible debt.
 The resulting debt discount will be amortized over the period during which the debt is expected to be outstanding (i.e., through the first optional redemption dates) as additional non-cash interest expense.
 Based on our understanding of the application of FSP No. APB 14-1, this will result in an aggregate of approximately \$0.15-\$0.16 per share (net of incremental capitalized interest) of additional non-cash interest expense for fiscal 2008 and approximately \$0.23-\$0.24 per share for fiscal 2009.
 Excluding the impact of capitalized interest, the additional non-cash interest expense will be approximately \$0.19-\$0.20 per share for fiscal 2008 and approximately \$0.27-\$0.28 per share for fiscal 2009.
 The additional non-cash interest expense (before netting) will increase in subsequent reporting periods through the first optional redemption dates as the debt accretes to its par value over the same period.
 FSP No. APB 14-1 is effective for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
 Early adoption is not permitted.
-Upon adoption FSP No. APB 14-1 requires companies to retrospectively apply the requirements of the pronouncement to all periods presented.
-Our current estimate of the incremental interest expense excluding the impact of capitalized interest for each reporting period is as follows:
+Upon adoption FSP No. APB 1 framework or hierarchy for selecting accounting principles to be used in preparing financial statements of nongovernmental entities that are presented in conformity with generally accepted accounting principles (GAAP) in the United States (the GAAP hierarchy).
+SFAS No. 162 is effective 60 days following the Securities and Exchange Commission's ("SEC") approval of the Public Company Accounting Oversight Board amendment to AU Section 411, "The Meaning of Present Fairly in Conformity with Generally Accepted Accounting Principles."
+We do not expect the adoption of SFAS No. 162 to have a material impact on us.

+pproximate

-For the year ended December 31: Approximate Amount
+For the year ended December 31: Amount

-(in thousands)
+(ir thousands)

 2006 \$ 4,200

 2007 19,300

 2008 27,700

 2009 38,600

-2010
+2010 41,200

 2011 43,900

-2012
+2012 29,800

 2013 23,000

 2014 2,500